 Bob HarrisonRobert J. Harrison is the Chairman and Founder of Red Cloud Food Services, Inc. and Red Cloud Inc. Bob was born and raised on the Standing Rock Sioux Reservation in North Dakota where he is an enrolled citizen.

 Bob founded each company for a specific purpose.
 RCFS was founded in 1998 and was later certified as an 8(a) Company by the SBA.
 RCFS is a national and international manufacturer of food products.

-Dr. Ron SheffieldRon is a member of the Quechan Indian Tribe of Fort Yuma Arizona, Social Scientist and Adjunct Professor of Leadership within the Leadership and American Studies Department at Christopher Newport University in Newport News, Virginia, and co-author of the 2020 published book 'Native American Entrepreneurs'.
+Dr. Ron SheffieldRon is a member of the Quechan Indian Tribe of Fort Yuma Arizona, President of OrgScience, Inc., Adjunct Professor of Leadership at Christopher Newport University in Newport News, Virginia, and co-author of the 2020 published book 'Native American Entrepreneurs'.

 His doctoral research at GWU was conducted on the Fort Yuma Quechan Indian Reservation and was titled, "The Influence of Language on Culture and Identity: Resurgence of the Quechan Native American Tribal Language."